 NAC and Alzheimer's

 A study published in an August 2009 peer-reviewed journal on rats treated with aluminum to induce cognitive dysfunction similar to that of Alzheimer’s disease had promising results for those at genetic risk of developing Alzheimer’s disease.
 The study rats pre-treated with NAC maintained significantly improved memory retention during tasks, decreased oxidative damage and reduced acetyl-cholinesterase activity, which is the enzyme that breaks down the neurotransmitter acetylcholine that plays a key role in memory, learning and many other brain functions.
-The NAC untreated rats did not fair well at all.
+The NAC untreated rats did not fare well at all.

 NAC and Tylenol